microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

   - `url` The url of the search result web page
   - `snippet` A snippet of the search result in plain text

-The current design doesn't support break glass scenario's or using custom types for the response values.
+The current design doesn't support breaking glass scenario's or using custom types for the response values.

+One goal of this ADR is to have a design where text search is unified into a single abstraction and a single plugin can be configured to perform web based searches or to search a vector store.

 ## Considered Options